samtay/samtay.github.io/_drafts/2021-05-21-road-trip-planner.md

-Furthermore, this last improvement allows me to accomplish what I set out to do: changing the minimum progress to 400mi allows Souffle to output 3032 road trip plans from the Everglades to Washington in under a second.
+Furthermore, this last improvement allows me to accomplish what I set out to do: changing the minimum progress to 400mi allows Souffle to output 3032 road trip plans from the Everglades to Mount Rainier in under a second.

 ## CLI tool